-Reclamation completed an appraisal level design for fish passage in September 2018.
+Reclamation and Ecology completed an appraisal level design for fish passage in September 2018.
 The design consists of a traditional pool-and-weir-style fishway with a steel bulkhead at the upstream end that will draw cool water from deeper in the reservoir.
 Situated along the left abutment of the dam, fish would enter the fishway in the stilling basin and exit in the reservoir pool.
 The bulkhead will be deep enough to maintain suitable water temperature in the fishway for Bull Trout.

-Reclamation is coordinating with U.S. Fish and Wildlife Service (USFWS), Yakama Nation, WDFW, USFS and others to complete the final ladder design.
+Reclamation is coordinating with Ecology, U.S. Fish and Wildlife Service (USFWS), Yakama Nation, WDFW, USFS and others to complete the final ladder design.
 The partners met with basin biologists to define the range of species targeted for passage and provide input for designers regarding ladder geometry.
-Reclamation conducted geotechnical investigations in October 2020 and completed 30% designs on November 2, 2020, which have been sent to a technical workgroup for review and comment.
+Reclamation conducted geotechnical investigations in October 2020 and completed 30% designs on November 2, 2020.
+Comments from the Yakima Dams Fish Passage Core Team were reviewed on January 21, 2021 and have been sent to the technical workgroup for review and comment.
+A Value Engineering Study was completed the week of February 8, 2021.
+Reclamation is currently preparing 60% designs that will incorporate findings from the VE Study, as appropriate.

 Until passage improvements are accomplished, USFWS, Reclamation, USFS, and WDFW will continue capturing Bull Trout from below Clear Creek Dam and transporting genetically identified North Fork Tieton River fish around the dam so they can reach spawning habitat in the North Fork Tieton River.
-Fish capture and transport was conducted in 2016, 2017, 2018, 2019, and 2020.
-To-date, 75 adult Bull Trout have been transported above the dam.
+Fish capture and transport has been conducted 2016 through 2020.
+To date, 75 adult Bull Trout have been transported above the dam.